quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

-# Using access keys to mount Quobyte volumes
+# Using Access Keys to mount Quobyte Volumes

 Quobyte 3.0 brings the option to use accesskeys to authenticate against the storage system not only for Object Storage, but also for native mounts.